Top

 HIKING GEAR RENTAL | Don’t worry if you don’t have hiking gear – you can get advice on hiking routes, and rent all your gear at the Seoul Hiking Tourism Centre near Bukhansan.
 This is a government service, so you can count on quality + it’s practically free.
 Check details here.

-Can I Stay in Eunpyeong Hanok Village?
+Where to Stay in Eunpyeong Hanok Village

 It’s not only possible to stay overnight in Eunpyeong Hanok Village, it’s something I recommend doing 100%.